qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 It is possible to group all source features together using constant value in ``group by`` parameter, example: NULL.

-It is also possible to group features using multiple fields using Array function,
+It is also possible to group features by multiple fields using Array function,
 example: Array("Field1", "Field2").

 Geometries (if present) are combined into one multipart geometry for each group.